m-dc/markdown-cv/index.md

 ### Summary

 I have recently been diagnosed with **ASD**, which has allowed me to accept how life has turned out for me.
 Whilst I like to help people, too much social interaction burns me out.
 It dawned upon me that **Software tester** may be my calling.
 I excel at **pattern recognition** and I'm also a bit of a **creative mind**.
 Hardening **security** rivets me.
-Bug bounties writeups and ctfs peak my interest.
+Bug bounties writeups and CTFs peak my interest.
 Software tester would be the perfect gateway for me to not only enjoy these interests more, but also be usefull by helping out businesses in a way that I find **meaningfull**.
 Nonetheless, It must be noted that I do not excel at direct customer support.

 ### Currently